ThijsTerporten/CheffsBuddy/README.md

 - JQuery: for easier and faster javascript and DOM manipulation.
 - Matrialize: used for creating a responsive design.
-- Flask: micro framework for Python code.
+- Flask: used as Python web framwork.
-- MongoDb: Used as the database where all data is stored.
+- PyMongo: used as Python distribution containing tools for working with MongoDb.
+- Flask-PyMongo: used as a bridge between Flask and PyMongo.
+- Werkzeug: used for password hasing and authentication.
-- Jinja: for displaying data on the screen.
+- Jinja: for displaying backend data on the screen.

 ## Other programs used: